Hello again, and I hope you’re sitting down…

 There has never been a more crucial time for you to get into business for yourself, especially one that has pricing power.
 Think Internet.
-Think anything with high perceived value and/or high profit margins that preferably don’t require raw materials.
-You have to become financially independent ASAP; you must have a safety net.
+Think anything with high perceived value and/or high profit margins that preferably doesn’t require raw materials.
+You have to become financially independent ASAP, you must have a safety net.

 The good news is that if you own your home, it’s going to go up in value and your mortgage payment will stay the same in line with wages.
-If you don’t own a home but were thinking about buying, MOVE now and lock in these interest rates before they rise.
+If you don’t own a home but were thinking about buying, you should strongly consider it.

 So mortgage payments will stay the same, but gas prices and food prices?
 Forget it.
 Now, why do you think the government excludes food and gas from the inflation figure they quote?
 Hmmm, I can’t think why…